cepthomas/Shellinator/README.md

 ## Submenus

-Not used currently in Splunk but could be useful later.
+Not used currently in ShellEx but could be useful later.

 Note!!
 Must use `MUIVerb`, not default value `@="text"`.
 A hard learn.